How Augmented Reality is Transforming Virtual Fashion Experiences

 CLO Virtual Fashion, developers of CLO3d and Marvelous Designer, teamed up with Epic Games, a video game and software development company, and the developers of Unreal Engine, to bring virtual garments into the metaverse space.
 CLO3d is 3D fashion computer-aided design (CAD) software that uses avatars and fabric simulators to create accurate representations of how garments will look.
 Marvelous Designer is a 3D computer graphics program used in digital art, movies, and video games.
 Unreal engine is a 3D computer graphics game engine, and it is the most advanced real-time 3D creation tool.

-This partnership aims to expand the use of digital fashion in the gaming world and metaverse, offering designers a new marketplace for virtual garments.
+This partnership aims to expand the use of digital fashion in the gaming world, offering designers a new marketplace for virtual garments.

 The Ethical Considerations of AI in Fashion